browserengineering/book/book/accessibility.md

 To implement this, we need to first parse a new kind of selector.
-To do that, let's change `selector` to call a new `simple_selector` subroutine to parse a tag name and a possible pseudoclass:
+To do that, let's change `selector` to call a new `simple_selector` subroutine to parse a tag name and a possible pseudo-class:

 ``` {.python}
 class CSSParser: